QinMing/d3-sankey-with-highlighting/README.md

 **Description:**

-Compared to Mike's Sankey Plugin, this visualization has a flow-based data API and supports end-to-end highlighting feature.
-It shows rich tooltips when mouseover.
-[See the original page for detailed introduction]([2]).
+This Sankey visualization has a flow-based data API and provides end-to-end highlighting feature.
+It shows rich tooltips when mouseover. [**Learn more at the demo page ... **]([2])

+**Compatibility:** It's originally developed for mstr Web v9.4.1.
+Also works fine in mstr Web v10.
+But is not fully tested in desktop v10.

 **Usage:** Under the MicroStrategy servlet directory, go to `webapps/<app name>/plugins/`.
 Clone this repo.
 Make sure everything is in a new folder named `D3FlowY`.
 Finally restart the tomcat server.